benevolenttech/btek.cc/_posts/2017-03-21-how-to-plan-your-content.md

 **So how can you do better (and more efficient) research, even if it’s not your favorite thing?
 Keywords.**

 So what are keywords?
 Keywords are a word or group of words which occurs in a text more often than we would expect to occur by chance alone.
-For example, if you wrote an article on fundraising using social networking, you’d probably have keywords like “Facebook”, “Twitter”, and “Fundraising”.&nbsp;
+For example, if you wrote an article on fundraising using social networking, you’d probably have keywords like “Facebook”, “Twitter”, and “Fundraising”.

 It may feel awkward to prioritize word usage while writing, but if you don’t use the words people are actually interested in and actively searching for, you’re missing a lot of traffic.
 Think of it as leaving a trail of bed crumbs for people to follow to your website.
 It may help you to think of keyword research as a “synonym search.”